start-ups

 Posted on Updated on

-Over the years I have heard comments like, “We operate like a startup,” “We act like a startup,” and “We are an overnight success that was 10 years in the making.”
+Over the years, I have heard comments like, “We operate like a startup,” “We act like a startup,” and “We are an overnight success that was 10 years in the making.”
 These statements are often euphemisms for “We are small and not growing as quickly as we would like.”

 There are numerous estimates of startups in their first few years.
-One of the best descriptions that I have found is from Failory, but Investopedia and LendingTree have similar but differing takes on the statistics and root causes.
+One of the best descriptions I have found is from Failory, but Investopedia and LendingTree have similar but differing take on the statistics and root causes.
 All three articles linked to are worth reading.
-The net result is that the outcome of failure is much greater than the outcome of success, especially over time.
-So, “acting like a startup” is not necessarily a good thing even when it is true.
+The net result is that the outcome of failure is much greater than success, especially over time.
+So, “acting like a startup” is not necessarily good, even when true.
 You want to act like a successful startup!

 Understanding the data and various causes for success and failure are great inputs to business plans.
 I have been a principal with successful startups, both early employees and founders.
 Understanding the data and various causes for success and failure are significant inputs to business plans focused on long-term success.
 As a Founder, there are a few points that I believe to be key to success: